 During 2016, the Forest Carbon team grew by 50% when George Hepburne Scott joined our ranks as the new business development manager.
 By this stage, the company had 94 projects under its belt and was benefitting from the growing corporate awareness around sustainability, with many sectors beginning to square up to the immense challenges posed by climate change.

 This trend of increasing demand has continued ever since, and has seen the Forest Carbon team continue to grow.
-In 2019, Carolina Krodel joined the business as a carbon project manager; she was joined in this role by Matthew Hay in 2020, and Madeleine Wild in 2021.
+In 2019, Carolina Krodel joined the business as a carbon project manager; she was joined by Madeleine Wild, Eck Gordon and Samuel Welsh in 2021.